Hadidi (tribe)

 Al-Hadidi, Hadidi, or Hadidiyin (الحديدي) is an Arab tribe.

-This tribe is primarily located in As-Salt, Jordan, the country's first capital.
-Members of the tribe can also be found in Egypt, northern Iraq (mostly in Kirkuk and Mosul), and Syria.
-The Current head of this tribe is Mohammed Al-Orchani.
+This tribe is primarily located in Syria.

 Influence

 Most members of Al-Hadidi tribe are highly educated and have had a great influence on the cultural and social movement in their city and society.
 The tribe is of Muslim origins and are descendant of the prophet Mohammad.
 The family has a great number of scholars, including published PhD holders, design (UIUX) and particularly physicians who practice medicine.